pandaa880/sports-leagues-sporty-group/README.md

 - **Google Stitch** - Used to generate UI mockups and design concepts
 - **Cascade** -
    - Helped with generating html & css for the UI from the mockup image
-   - Helped with migration of the UI component to shadcn-ui
    - Assisted with implementation of the caching layer
+   - Helped with migration of the UI component to shadcn-sui
+   - Helped with generating tests

 These AI tools significantly accelerated the development process while maintaining code quality and best practices.